ccev/poracle-middleman/README.md

 for this to work the tool has to send a request to the middleman and use its response as the image URL.
 So if the tool is using pregenerate already, it should be easy to implement this.

+## Webhooks

+You can define a list of webhooks the script will cycle through.
+Usually one is enough but you can set multiple if you want.

 ## Nearby Stops

 ![](https://media.discordapp.net/attachments/546982390413787136/821835625979183174/unknown.png)